trindadedev13/GLTests/README.md

 bash TermuxX11Build [-c] # use -c for clean last build before new build
 ```

-This script will build the project and launch the app.
+This script will build the project and launch the game.
 Now open the **Termux:X11** app — the OpenGL window should appear.

 ---